micahbf/halp/README.md

 A fast terminal utility that translates natural language into shell commands using LLMs.

+## Prerequisites

+You must have Rust installed.
+See: [Install Rust](https://rust-lang.org/tools/install/).

 ## Installation

+Clone this repo and run:

 ```bash
 cargo install --path .